mtilson/docker-dokuwiki/README.md

 ## Backup and Restore

 * All data in `/data` folder are periodically backed up to the provided Git backup repo
 * Any time you run a container from [this image](https://hub.docker.com/r/mtilson/dokuwiki/) on any host with configured access to Git backup repo, DokuWiki data from the repo will be synced with the container's `/data` volume and host's `${PERSISTENT_DIR}/dokuwiki/data` folder.
-Use `deploy-dokuwiki.sh` script and the above *Installation* section to prepare host
+Use `pre-deploy.sh` script and the above *Installation* section to prepare host

 ## License